 This seminar, offered in one of the traditional disciplines, seeks to cultivate the skills of critical thinking, cogent argumentation, and effective writing, all by attending to a particular subject matter.
 Honors students earn six credits in HR 202 by completing one version of the seminar in their second year of honors coursework and another version of the seminar in their third year of honors coursework.
 A complete title, reflecting the seminar's particular subject matter, appears on the student's transcript.
+Students may not enroll in any section of HR 202 offered in a discipline in which they major or minor.
 Three credits.
+College of Arts and Sciences